OmniRobotHome: A Multi-Camera Home Platform for Real-Time Human-Robot Interaction: Related Work

-Dense multi-view coverage is required to recover 3D human and object state under occlusion.
-Panoptic Studio~\cite{joo2016Panoptic} scaled markerless capture to social interaction, and subsequent systems extended coverage to hand-object grasping~\cite{taheri2020GRAB}, whole-body interaction in furnished rooms~\cite{kim2025ParaHomea}, and joint human-object trajectories~\cite{hassan2019Resolving, lu2025HUMOTO}.
-All operate offline and none produces real-time 3D scene state for closed-loop robotic control.
+\paragraph{Room-Scale Human and Object Sensing.} Dense multi-view coverage is required to recover 3D human and object state under occlusion.
+Panoptic Studio~\cite{joo2016Panoptic} scaled markerless capture to social interaction, and subsequent systems extended coverage to hand-object grasping~\cite{taheri2020GRAB}, whole-body interaction in furnished rooms~\cite{zhang2024hoi, kim2025ParaHomea}, and joint human-object trajectories~\cite{hassan2019Resolving, lu2025HUMOTO}, all operating offline.
+Object state, in turn, is recovered by 6D pose estimation and tracking, which localizes objects from RGB(-D) input~\cite{labbe2020cosypose}.
+More recent instance-agnostic methods track novel objects from a single reference without per-object training~\cite{wen2023bundlesdf, wen2024FoundationPose}.
+Yet none of these systems produces dense, real-time 3D human and object state within the control loop of robots operating at room scale.